jiazhao97/CONCISE/README.md

 # CONCISE

+*Spatial co-expression and cell-cell communication inference from spatially resolved transcriptomics with CONCISE*

-*A statistically principled, robust, and efficient method for spatial gene-gene co-expression and ligand-receptor interaction inference.*
+A statistically principled, robust, and efficient method for spatial ligand-receptor interaction and gene-gene network inference.

 ![CONCISE\_overview](overview/overview.jpg)